Financial Aid Information and Policies

 Financial Aid Withdrawal Policy

 When students cease attendance in all aid-eligible classes in a given semester, they will be subject to a proration of all federal, state, and institutional aid.
 This proration takes into account the total number of days that the student was enrolled.
-Dropping a course may reduce the number of sub-terms for which a student is enrolled and may result in a recalculation of all components that make up the cost of attendance.
+Dropping a course may reduce the number of sub-terms for which a student is enrolled and may result in a recalculation of all of the components that make up the cost of attendance.
 Lastly, if a student registers full-time and subsequently withdraws from one or more courses which results in his or her remaining enrollment changing from full-time to part-time, the student will be charged the part-time tuition rate for the remaining courses in that semester.
 If the new tuition rate results in a balance, the student is responsible for paying this balance.

 The full policy statement and procedures are published in the Policy Directory online.